edmistond/davidedmiston_hugo/content/post/2023/captioning-tools-extravaganza.md

 I'd like to thank the following folks for reviewing this before publication: Catherine Paganini, AmyJune Hineline, Rob Koch, Leon Adato.

 **AI Disclaimer:**
-None of the text in this post was written by AI tools.
-I do sometimes use them for rubber-ducking and a sounding board, and [claude.ai](https://claude.ai/) did suggest a few points to consider elaborating on when I ran a late draft of this post through it.
+I didn't use AI tools to write any of the text in this post.
+I sometimes use them for rubber-ducking and a sounding board, and [claude.ai](https://claude.ai/) did suggest some points to consider elaborating on when I ran a late draft of this post through it.